Mind Challenges

 Places available: 28 (seven per team)

-Time and Location: Training and preparation: One lunchtime a week, negotiated between staff and students
+Senior School – One lunchtime a week, negotiated between staff and students

 Competition: Approx. Term 3, Week 6